Family Days Out in Sussex

 Tangmere Military Aviation Museum, Tangmere, Nr Chichester, PO20 2ES, home to an impressive display of historic aircraft and a unique collection of aviation memorabilia stretching from the First World War through to the Cold War.
 Amongst the many attractions are numerous interactive displays and several aircraft simulators for visitors to experience.
 Open daily from 1 February – 30 November; 10am – 5pm from March – October and 10am – 4.30pm in February & November, 01243 790 090

-Towner, Devonshire Park, Eastbourne, BN21 4JJ, contemporary art museum with lots of family activities and events, Our Place: Annual Schools Exhibition 2016 is at the Towner from 24 March – 5 June, gallery is open Tue – Sun from 10am – 5pm (plus bank holiday Mon), free, 01323 434670
+Towner, Devonshire Park, Eastbourne, BN21 4JJ, contemporary art museum with lots of family activities and events, gallery is open Tue – Sun from 10am – 5pm (plus bank holiday Mon), free, 01323 434670

 Weald & Downland Open Air Museum, Singleton, Chichester, West Sussex, PO18 0EU.
 Fascinating collection of historic buildings dismantled from their original location and reassembled in 40 acres of Sussex countryside, woodland walks, picnic areas and farm animals.
-Open 2 January – 28 February 2016 10.30am – 4pm, Wed, Sat and Suns (daily during February half term).
-Open main season daily, 29 February – 27 November, 10.30am – 6pm during BST & 4pm during Winter.
-Closed 28 Nov-March 2017.
-01243 811348
+Open 01 Jan-23 Dec, 10.30am – 6pm during BST & 4pm during Winter, 01243 811348

 Wings Museum, Unit 1, Bucklands Farm, Balcombe, West Sussex RH17 6JT.
 WW2 remembrance museum with a fascinating insight into life in WW2.
 Variety of themed displays of original memorabilia and relics relating to the Home Guard, Battle of Britain, Blitz, Home Front, RAF, Bomber Command, 8th USAAF, D-Day and Beyond, the Russian Front.
-Open every Sat & Sun from 5 March – end of October, 10am – 5pm, 07769 688064
+Museum re-opens for the 2018 season on 3 March, 07769 688064

 Beech Hurst Miniature Railway Beech Hurst Gardens, Haywards Heath, RH16 4BX.
-Half a mile of track run by volunteers, two tunnels and signals, Sat, Sun & bank holidays from 25 March – October plus Wed during summer school holidays from 2 – 5pm.
+Half a mile of track run by volunteers, two tunnels and signals, Sat, Sun & bank holidays from 30 March for 4 days– last Sunday in September plus Wed during summer school holidays from 2 – 5pm.
 (Timetable on website)

 Bluebell Railway, now fully operational from East Grinstead to Sheffield Park Station TN22 3QL, volunteer preserved steam railway.
-Open weekends and school holidays in winter (January – March and November – December), February half term and April – October open most days subject to special events taking place, consult website for the timetable of train services, 01825 720800
+Opens from 10 February at weekends and school holidays in winter (February half term open every day).
+April – October open most days subject to special events taking place, consult website for the timetable of train services, 01825 720800

-Breeze Buses, buses to Devil’s Dyke (No 77).
+Breeze Buses, weekends and bank holidays to Devil’s Dyke (No 77).
 Once you’re there try a walk to Poynings (two miles), Upper Beeding (five miles and then take the 2A back), Patcham (three miles and then catch the 5A bus back), 01273 292480

 Breeze Buses, take the bus to Ditchling Beacon (No 79), the 2nd highest point on the South Downs with spectacular views across the weald.
 Once you’re there try a walk to Patcham (3.5 miles and then catch the 5A bus back) or Lewes (5.5 miles and then catch the 28/29 bus back), 01273 292480